NREL/HPC/docs/Documentation/Applications/qchem.md

 	rmdir $SCRATCH
 ```

-To run this script on HPCs other than Kestrel, the number of threads should be changed accordingly.
+To run this script on systems other than Kestrel, the number of threads should be changed accordingly.

 A large number of example Q-Chem input examples are available in `/nopt/nrel/apps/q-chem/<version>/samples`.